Consortium Management Committee

 Control of the WMA

 The WMA is controlled by the Member Boards through the CMC, which meet at least 4 times a year.
 Each Member Board is entitled to appoint 3 representatives onto the CMC and has equal voting rights.
-Each Member Board scrutinises and provides feedback on the minutes and various reports considered by the CMC.
-Each Member Board then mandates its representatives before the CMC next meet, so that the Committee can address any matters that have been raised by the Member Boards directly.
+Each Member Board scrutinises and provides feedback on the delegated decisions taken by the CMC and on the various reports considered by the CMC that informed those decisions.
+Each Member Board then mandates its representatives before the CMC next meet, so that the Committee can address any matters which have been raised by the Member Boards directly.

 The WMA has no remit to do any of the following for its Member Boards: